Ryan-Kung/Option-Pricing-by-Jump-Diffusion/README.md

 # Jump Diffusion Model for Option Pricing

 ## Dynamics
-In this model, the option price follows a stochastic process which includes the typical Brownian diffusion process in addition to discrete jumps.
+In this model, the option price follows a stochastic process which includes the typical Brownian diffusion process in addition to discrete jumps following a compound Poisson Process.
 From the reference paper, the price S(t) can be modeled with the following dynamics

 ![image](https://github.com/user-attachments/assets/c202ff42-1513-4a0a-bc00-052290c1dccf)

+* μ - Drift Rate
+* σ - Volatility
+* W(t) - Standard Brownian Motion
+* N(t) - Poisson process of intensity λ
+* V~i~ - i.i.d. random variables representing jump size (Compound Poisson Process)